-- Basic WIOA Title I eligibility: A determination of eligibility for a WIOA Title I-funded program that utilizes self-attestation for documentation of appropriate eligibility criteria, federal reporting elements, and Veteran's priority of service as defined in SWC Policy WS816 Attachment A Services and Program Eligibility Handbook.
-An individual must complete the basic eligibility process and be determined eligible to receive basic career services funded by a WIOA Title I program. - Note: Basic WIOA Title I Eligibility does not apply to WIOA Title I-funded Youth programs.
-All WIOA Youth program services require full WIOA Title I Eligibility. - Co-enrollment: The process of determining eligibility for, and enrollment into, two or more WorkSource Spokane-funded programs for the purposes of delivering basic career services, individualized career services, supportive services, or training services. - Full WIOA Title I eligibility: A determination of eligibility for a WIOA Title I-funded program that requires validation beyond self-attestation of appropriate eligibility criteria, federal reporting elements, and Veteran's priority of service.
-Full WIOA Title I Eligibility also includes assessing need for services beyond basic career services and determination of Adult priority of service as defined in SWC Policy WS816 Attachment A Services & Program Eligibility Handbook.
-To receive individualized career, training, and supportive services funded by a WIOA Title I program, an individual must complete the full eligibility process and be determined eligible to receive such services. - Self-attestation Self-attestation occurs when an individual states his or her status for a data element, such as date of birth or selective service status, using pre-posed questions with yes/no or multiple-choice options (including date pickers) and then signs and dates a form acknowledging this status.
-Forms are available in Section 9 of SWC Policy WS816 Attachment A Services and Program Eligibility Handbook. - WorkSource System Tools (WST): A management information system that workforce development organizations in Washington State use to collect data and manage themselves efficiently and effectively.
+- Basic WIOA Title I eligibility: A determination of eligibility for a WIOA Title I-funded program that utilizes self-attestation for documentation of appropriate eligibility criteria, federal reporting elements, and Veteran's priority of service as defined in SAWDC Policy W401, R3 Eligibility and Documentation Requirements for WIOA Title I programs.
+An individual must complete the basic eligibility process and be determined eligible in order to receive basic career services funded by a WIOA Title I program. - Note: Basic WIOA Title I Eligibility does not apply to WIOA Title I-funded Youth programs.
+All WIOA Youth program services require full WIOA Title I Eligibility. - Co-enrollment: The process of determining eligibility for, and enrollment into, two or more WorkSource Spokanefunded programs for the purposes of delivering basic career services, individualized career services, supportive services, or training services. - Full WIOA Title I eligibility: A determination of eligibility for a WIOA Title I-funded program that requires validation beyond self-attestation of appropriate eligibility criteria, federal reporting elements, and Veteran's priority of service.
+Full WIOA Title I Eligibility also includes assessing need for services beyond basic career services and determination of Adult priority of service.
+Full WIOA Title I Eligibility is defined in SAWDC Policy W401, R3 Eligibility and Documentation Requirements for WIOA Title I programs.
+To receive individualized career, training, and supportive services funded by a WIOA Title I program, an individual must complete the full eligibility process and be determined eligible to receive such services. - Self-attestation Self-attestation occurs when an individual states his or her status for a particular data element, such as date of birth or selective service status, using pre-posed questions with yes/no or multiple choice options (including date pickers) and then signs and dates a form acknowledging this status.
+The key elements for self-attestation are: (a) an applicant identifying his or her status for a permitted data element as defined in SAWDC Policy W401, R3 and (b) signing and dating a form (including an electronic form) attesting to this self-identification (with a disclaimer concerning the self-identification). - WorkSource System Tools (WST): A management information system that workforce development organizations in Washington State use to collect data and manage themselves efficiently and effectively.